Live Update

 Load the PMF Operations Console and click on [your application] → Security tab → Scope-Elements Mapping.
 Click New and enter the scope element configuration-user-login.
 Then, click Add.

-You can also map the scope element to a security check in case you’re using one in your application.
+You can also map the scope element to a security check in case you are using one in your application.

 Learn more about the PMF security framework

-One tab is available in the Live Update Settings screen.
+Two tabs are available in the Live Update Settings screen:

 What is Schema